fedimint/fedimint/README.md

 ### Running Fedimint on Mutinynet

 See the [Fedimint Mutinynet Setup Guide](./docs/setup-docs.md).
-You can modify the configuration options to deploy it on
+You can modify the configuration options to deploy it on.

 ## For Developers